 Let us trace the source of this type of corrections.
 Non-slow-roll scenarios, i.e. the ones under investigations here, are characterized by a sudden increase in absolute value of the so-called second slow-roll parameter $\eta$.
 That promptly calls attention to a particular subset of interaction terms present in the Hamiltonian of the scalar fluctuations.
 For instance, in \cite{Kristiano:2022maq}, that was the cubic interaction proportional to the time derivative of $\eta$.
 It is by considering one-loop diagrams built out of these selected terms alone that corrections as the one in \eqref{first} arise.

 In this work, we note that once additional diagrams ---which might seem irrelevant at first sight--- are included, corrections as the one highlighted in Eq. \eqref{first} precisely cancel.
-In short, we find the following exact result: \be \mathrm{In \,\,Eq.\,\,}\eqref{first},\quad\,c=0. \ee We prove the previous statement in two different ways.
-The first is by considering the same interaction Hamiltonian taken into account in \cite{Kristiano:2022maq} but now with the addition of total time derivative terms (boundary terms) which are nevertheless present once the third order action is written in this form.
+In short, we find the following result: \be \mathrm{In \,\,Eq.\,\,}\eqref{first},\quad\,c=0. \ee We prove the previous statement in two different ways.
+The first is by considering the same interaction Hamiltonian taken into account in \cite{Kristiano:2022maq}, but now with the addition of a total time derivative term (boundary term) which is nevertheless present once the corresponding third order Lagrangian is written in this form.
 Boundary terms may contribute in general to equal time correlators \cite{Seery:2006tq,Arroja:2011yj,Burrage:2011hd,Rigopoulos:2011eq,Agarwal:2013rva,Garcia-Saenz:2019njm}.
 The intuition that boundary terms might be relevant in this context comes from the fact that the same terms do play a crucial role in computing contact diagrams such as the bispectrum \cite{Arroja:2011yj,Burrage:2011hd}.

-The second method consists of rewriting the action of the curvature perturbations in a form in which boundary terms are inconsequential and the relevant bulk interactions are proportional to $\eta$ and not its first time derivative.
-By doing the computation in this way, namely with a different but equivalent set of interaction terms, we confirm the exact cancellation leading to our main result in Eq. \eqref{result}.
+The second method consists of rewriting the action of the curvature perturbations in a form in which the previously introduced boundary term is inconsequential and the relevant bulk interactions are proportional to $\eta$ and not its first time derivative.
+By doing the computation in this way, namely with a different but equivalent set of interaction terms, we confirm the cancellation of the leading term in Eq. \eqref{first}. \\